 Problem with your computer, WI-FI, or another technological issue?
 Visit the STC online or via their contact information below:

 There are many students today who struggle with the expenses of college.
 Some cannot afford books, others rent.
 But for many college students, they have limited financial resources to buy food (either groceries or a meal plan), also known as food insecurity.

 Louie’s Cupboard combats food insecurity by providing non-perishable canned and boxed goods including: vegetables, fruit, meat, beans, pasta, grains, and more.
-Stop by in-person at the University Union Fieldhouse, 2nd floor, in the First-Generation Programs office, Room #241, visit them online, or via their contact information below:
+Stop by in-person at the Lumberjack CARE Center (in the Sechrist Hall Annex), online, or via their contact information below:

 Mentoring Accordion Closed